TinkoLiu/TinkoLiu/README.md

 - Working hard to be a real engineer

 ## Additional
-It's a English nickname, do not use in with Japanese Romaji.
+It's a English nickname, do not use in Japanese Romaji.